Come and view our School during our Open Afternoon on the 18th December between 1.15-2.15pm.

 Admissions

-If you wish to apply for a place outside the normal admission round you will need to complete the In-Year Admissions Application Form available in our Admissions Policy 25-26 at Appendix 2 or contact the academy directly.
+Following applying on the Stoke on Trent Portal, we will invite you for an Introduction Meeting and a tour of the school.
+We will also ask for completion of our own trust In-Year Admissions Application Form available in our Admissions Policy 25-26 at Appendix 2 or contact the academy directly.

 An admissions panel will review your application and confirm whether you have been successful in securing a place or not.
 If you are unsuccessful in securing a place you have the right to appeal the panel’s decision (please see section 10 of our Admissions Policy 2025-26).